Prerequisites - Updated September 2024

 If you want to get started with a free https certificate to match your host name, we suggest https://letsencrypt.org

 If using nginx as a reverse proxy it is not nessesary to use a jks.
 The SSL .pem certs can be in refferences in the nginx config file.
-Tomcat listens on port 127.0.0.1:8080 without TLS
+In the recomended setup Tomcat listens on port 127.0.0.1:8080, the TLS is configured in nginx.

 Using nginx as a reversr proxy is the recommnded configuration.